-VFA does not provide custodial services to its clients.
-Our clients are solely responsible for selecting banks or registered broker-dealers that are "qualified custodians" to provide custody of their assets.
+VFA does not provide custodial services to its clients and does not select, recommend or require certain account custodians on behalf of clients.
+VFA does not have custody of client assets with respect to the Managed Account/Wrap-Fee Programs, Investment Model Delivery or Manager Recommendations to Unaffiliated Third Parties Model Portfolios Services.
+Clients are solely responsible for selecting banks or registered broker-dealers that are "qualified custodians" to provide custody of their assets.
 However, under the SEC's Custody Rule, VFA is deemed to have custody due to the fact that VFA can inform the custodian to remit investment advisory fees directly to VFA.